 Cape Peninsula Practicals:

-- At parking lots, locals offer to look after your car.
+- At car parks, locals will offer to look after your car.
 Sadly, this is a necessity.
-Remember to tip the guard when you pick up your car.
+Remember to tip when you pick up your car.

 The Cape Peninsula is part of the UNESCO World Heritage serial site Cape Floral Region Protected Areas.